The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: PUPPET: A Taxonomy of Emotional Manipulation

 \section{PUPPET: A Taxonomy of Emotional Manipulation}

-We first introduce the \textbf{PUPPET taxonomy} (Figure \ref{fig:taxonomy}), which systematizes how emotional manipulation manifests in AI-mediated dialogue.
+We first introduce the \textbf{PUPPET taxonomy} (Figure \ref{fig:taxonomy}), which systematizes how emotional manipulation manifests in human-AI interactions.
 PUPPET integrates insights from philosophy of manipulation \citep{noggle_ethics_2018}, information ethics \citep{susser_online_2018, susser_invisible_2019}, and moral psychology into a framework that captures both descriptive identification and normative evaluation of manipulative tactics in LLM--human interactions.
 This framework establishes both a descriptive and normative basis for dataset construction and our subsequent empirical study.

 \paragraph{Part I: Identification.} The first stage asks: \textit{is this manipulation?} Building on Noggle's conception of manipulation as covert influence that bypasses reason and undermines autonomy \citep{noggle_ethics_2018}, we identify three major axes (adapted from \citet{susser_online_2018, susser_invisible_2019}):